jasonbot/weblog/content/weblog/chains.md

 This sort of works!
 You can see in the [`IterableSequence` type ](https://pkg.go.dev/github.com/jasonbot/chains#IterableSequence) we do this.
 But to do two types (say we're mapping from `int` to `string`), we have to have an `IterableSequence` that does two, and so [`IterableSequence2` was born](https://pkg.go.dev/github.com/jasonbot/chains#IterableSequence2).

 Now how to get from an `IterableSequence` to an `IterableSequence2`?
 I decided on a top-level function to create [a type called a `Junction`](https://pkg.go.dev/github.com/jasonbot/chains#ChainJunction) to go from a one-typed chainable to a two-typed one.
 Now what if we need a third type?
-This is getting messy.
+This is getting messy[^1].

 This pattern works for simple cases just fine, but it falls down once we get into the variadic world.
 Go's obviously stunted-on-purpose generics are preventing us from doing this syntactic sugar in a clean way, but it is also suggesting a different way to do it.